RocketSoftware/rocket-mvbasic/docs/usage/Connection.md

 - `account`: account name of a U2 server.
 - `dataSource`: `UNIVERSE` or `UNIDATA`, by default is `UNIVERSE`.
 If open multiple workspace folders and set differnet data source in these folders' configuration files, VS Code will choose the root folder's data source as default.
 - `port`: port number of U2 server.
 For UniVerse and UniData, the port number is `31438` by default.
+- `rpcName`: optional.
+Specifies the name of the remote procedure call (RPC) to be used.
+Common RPC names for `UNIDATA` and `UNIVERSE` are `udcs` and `uvcs`, respectively, but custom RPC names can be configured as needed.

 **Note**: Please enter these settings before connecting to the server.